Tips

 Your choice of accompaniments should pair well with your cheese selections.

-Looks Matter
+Looks matter

-Create an Illusion of Bounty
+Create an illusion of bounty

 Creating vertical vignettes, such as a stack of crackers or apple chips, also lends the platter some depth.

 Still feeling stumped?
 We put together this handy how-to video to visually break down the board building process.
-It’s also the tastiest instructional video we’ve ever seen.
+It’s also the tastiest instructional video we’ve ever seen!

 Conclusion

 Now that you’ve learned the fundamentals of building the perfect cheese board, find some inspiration from one of our cheese board recipes, like this Fiesta Cheese Board, this Wisconsin Cheese and Charcuterie Board, or another spread that suits your style from our selection of over 300 handcrafted recipes featuring Wisconsin Cheese.
-Looking for more tips to help you craft the perfect, photo-worthy spread?
+Looking for more tips to help you craft the perfect, photo-worthy cheese board?
 Check out our blogs on how to cut cheese and pairing meat and cheese.

 Ready to put your skills to the test?
-Share your creation with us on Instagram and Facebook and become part of the largest cheese community in the world.
+Share your creation with us on Instagram and Facebook and become part of the largest cheese community in the world!